spatialdev/ftfms-db/README.md

 # ftfms-db
-USAID Feed the Future Monitoring System Data Model
+Normalized data model to support reporting from the USAID Feed the Future Monitoring System